stamd/stamd.github.io/about.md

 I'm passionate about **translating complex technical concepts into accessible, engaging content**.

-<span class="evidence">With a solid background in software development, my perspective can help you bring a _unique blend of technical expertise and writing proficiency_ to your projects.</span>
+<span class="evidence">With _a solid background in software development_, my perspective can help you bring a **unique blend of technical expertise and writing proficiency** to your projects.</span>

 # How Can I Help You?